-- Step 1 Segmentation: This step involves the selection of the PTAC4 (please see "Segmentation" on page 9) and the selection of the internal reference product.
+- Step 1 Segmentation: This step involves the selection of the PTAC1 (please see "Segmentation" on page 9) and the selection of the internal reference product.
 This step also includes the provision of general data regarding the product and the evaluation, such as the legal entity (company name), production location, the evaluation gate, and the definition of the SPM evaluation team. - Step 2 Sustainability Evaluation: This step involves the detailed evaluation of the product against the 59 criteria within the 12 Sustainability Categories.
 As part of this assessment, each criterion is evaluated and assigned a rating.
 The individual criterion ratings are consolidated to generate the category rating.
 Once the assessment is complete, the category ratings are aggregated to provide the final Sustainability Classification. - Step 3 Performance Evaluation: This step involves the detailed evaluation of the product against the 6 criteria within the 6 Performance Categories.
 As part of this assessment, each criterion is evaluated and assigned a rating.
 The individual criterion ratings are consolidated to generate the category rating.
-Once the assessment is complete, the category ratings are aggregated to provide the final Performance Classification.

-Step 4 - Classification: This is the final step of the SPM Methodology.
+Once the assessment is complete, the category ratings are aggregated to provide the final Performance Classification. - Step 4 Classification: This is the final step of the SPM Methodology.
 In this step, the results of Steps 2 and 3 are combined to provide a final product classification.
 Products with a positive sustainability rating (Clusters A, B, and C) can be promoted as Sustainable Solutions.
-Products classified in Cluster A can additionally be promoted as "More Performance - More Sustainable" with special branding.
 Sika's objective is to transition all products and developments towards Clusters A, B, and C and to minimize products classified in Clusters E and F.